t1nyb0x/misskey-admin-notify-webhook-for-discord/README.md

 3. Select "Webhook"
 4. Click "Create Webhook"
 5. Enter each item<br>
-   Name: Any text you wish to use<br>
+   Name: Any value can be applied<br>
    URL: Discord Webhook URL<br>
    Secret: Enter the contents of the SECRET set in Workers<br>
    Trigger: Enable the notifications you want to receive